salilab/saliweb/doc/deploy.rst

     :ref:`backend <backend>` and :ref:`frontend <frontend>`, in
     :file:`python/pepdock/__init__.py` and :file:`lib/pepdock.pm`, respectively.

  #.
+He writes test cases for both the frontend and backend (see :ref:`testing`)
+    and runs them to make sure they work by typing `scons test` in the pepdock directory.

+ #.
 He deploys the web service by simply typing `scons` in the pepdock
     directory.
 This will give him further instructions to complete the setup (for example, providing a set of MySQL commands to give to a sysadmin to